I learnt 7 languages to help as many customers as I can in my job

 In August that same year, I secured a role as a ticketing host with Sentosa Development Corporation (SDC).

-During conversations with guests, I help resolve any issues and challenges in their visiting experience.
+During conversations with guests, I help resolve any issues and challenges during their visit.
 I also actively propose enhancements to customer processes.

-When I first started at SDC, one significant challenge my team and I kept encountering was language barriers.
-Our inability to fully understand and address guests’ needs often led to delays, confusion and a less-than-ideal experience for both guests and our team.
+When I first started at SDC, the language barrier was a significant one for my team.
+Our inability to fully understand and address guests’ needs often led to delays, confusion and a less-than-ideal experience for both the guests and our team.

 I decided to try my hand at new languages on my own.